Child Support Basics

 To start the process, either parent may make a written request for services to the child support office.
 You can call the office in your county for an address where you can send your letter.
 To get contact information for your county’s child support office, call 651-296-2542, or visit the Department of Human Services website at

 If the child support office turns down your request for their help, you can still go to the court for child support.
 You may be able to get an attorney for free to help you.
-Contact your local legal aid office.
+See the list of legal services offices in the back of this book.

 NOTE: The child support expedited process has its own specific court rules.
 This booklet gives a general idea about the process, but if you are bringing or responding to a case, you need to make sure that your information is done correctly.
 More information is available on the courts website, http://www.mncourts.gov/Help-Topics/Child-Support.aspx.

 An action to get child support or establish paternity starts with serving the other parent a legal paper called a Summons and Complaint.
 An action to change an existing child support order begins with the service of a Motion.
 The Complaint or Motion must have detailed information about both parents’ incomes and expenses.
 A request for hearing form and a financial affidavit must also be served on the other parent and filed with the court.
-See financial affidavit information in this booklet.
+See the section called "Financial Affidavit."

 In the expedited process, a parent should respond by filing an Answer and completing and returning the Request for Hearing form with the court.
 A copy of both should also be served on the other parent, and the county.